mkasberg/script-seed/CONTRIBUTING.md

 requests for the script resources themselves.
 Serving async requests over the `file://` protocol will not work in a browser, so we use a [local test server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) to develop the website locally inside Docker.
+Even while serving the site from Docker, you should be able to edit the files on the host computer in your favorite IDE.

 ## How to Add a Language

-I want this repository to have a "script seed" (an basic example script) for every language than can run on Linux with a `#!` line!
+I want this repository to have a "seed script" (an boilerplate script) for every language than can run on Linux with a `#!` line!

 If you want to add a language: